-Our aim is to be a 300,000 plus ounces per annum ultra-low-cost gold producer in five years using state of the art technologies and efficiencies, all with the aim of returning substantial profits to shareholders in harmony with the local environment.
-Citigold continues to advance discussions with major strategic funding partners in developing the production-ready Charters Towers Gold Project.
-The period has seen an improvement in the gold price indicating an increased appetite for gold by investors.
+Our aim is to be a 300,000 plus ounces per annum ultra-low-cost gold producer in five years using state-of-the-art technologies and efficiencies, all with the aim of returning substantial profits to shareholders in harmony with the local environment.

+The period has seen strong gold price indicating continued appetite for gold by investors.